 The bill comparisons must be provided for typical customers and consumption levels.
-At a minimum, bill impacts must be provided for typical Ontario residential customers consuming 800 kWh per month and typical Ontario General Service customers consuming 2,000 kWh per month and having a monthly demand of less than 50 kW.
+At a minimum, bill impacts must be provided for typical Ontario residential customers consuming 750 kWh per month and typical Ontario General Service customers consuming 2,000 kWh per month and having a monthly demand of less than 50 kW.
 Transmitters must also include bill impacts for a typical directly connected non-LDC customer.

-Setting the Uniform Transmission Rates
+Setting the UTRs

-Hydro One Networks Inc., or another transmitter designated by the OEB, shall, at the request of the OEB, provide information to allow the OEB to establish uniform transmission rates (UTR) for the province.
-The information filed must include the following:

-An overview of how the UTR are established in Ontario and how these rates are determined

-The revenue requirement and load forecast data (from each transmitter) that is used to compile the transmission charge determinants for each rate pool

-If applicable, the determination of the Export Transmission Service rates and the treatment of revenues generated through these rates

-A table explaining and documenting the determination of the UTR, including:
+If asked by the OEB, a transmitter shall provide a table explaining and documenting the determination of the UTRs, including:

 The previously approved revenue requirements and load forecast charge determinants for all other transmitters in the pool